 5) Check your downspouts: Accumulated snow on your roof will eventually melt, sending hundreds of gallons of water down the gutter system.
 Make sure it gets diverted away from your house with downspouts and extensions.
 Check the regularly for ice build-up and other clogs.

 6) Have the chimney inspected: Even if you do not use your fireplace as a primary heating source, you should have the chimney inspected and cleaned every year.
 If there is a problem with your furnace, you will need heat until it is fixed.

 7) Have your furnace serviced: It goes without saying, your furnace is incredibly important during the winter.
 An annual service by a professional will help keep it running smoothly and efficiently.

 8) Store your mower: Gasoline engines need to be properly maintained and prepped for storage.
 Check the manufacturers recommendations regarding long term storage of the engine.
 You may need to drain fluids and use fuel additives.
 If your mower takes batteries, charge them up and store them indoors.
 They will last much longer.

 9) Insulate water lines: If you have water lines running inside of an exterior wall, consider adding insulation to them.
 Check your basement, crawlspaces and garages as well.
 Freezing weather can wreck havoc on the water inside these lines.
 If you find a frozen pipe during the winter, call a professional plumber immediately.
-Thawing out a pipe incorrectly can cause it to burst.
+Attempting to thaw out a plumbing pipe can cause it to burst.
+Call a pro!

 10) Service the water heater: Water heaters need maintenance as well, and they will inevitably be working harder in colder temperatures.
 Now is a great time to have a professional drain the tank and service the entire unit.